 - Familiarity with audits and assurance services

-- Risk analysis, evaluation, and response to deficiencies
+- Internal control, evaluation, and handling deficiencies

 - Business management and leadership